 At Syracuse Law, you work with student-centered faculty who have practice experience and whose world-renowned scholarship influences the development of law and policy around the globe.
 The academic centerpiece of Syracuse Law’s international programs is the two- or three-semester Master of Laws, a residential advanced degree program for foreign practicing lawyers, academics, and judges that focuses on the American legal process.

 Our College is fully committed to fostering a campus community that is free from discrimination and that celebrates the diversity of its community members within a supportive and inclusive learning environment.
 Extending this commitment to our curriculum, we have added diversity, equity and inclusion academic requirements.
 We also opened the Hon.
 Sandra L. Townes L’76 Diversity, Equity, and Inclusion Student Resource Center in the second floor of the library.

 The practice of law is as vibrant as ever-with a proliferation of career paths across multiple sectors-and Syracuse Law has a spectrum of academic and applied learning offerings to match.
 Take a virtual tour of Dineen Hall online, and join us for an innovative and dynamic experience that prepares you for the career of your choice.

 Applicants to the College of Law are not required to present college credit in a particular subject area.
 A broad general education is helpful preparation for law study.
 Above all, prospective law students should be able to use language effectively.
 Applicants should have the ability to communicate ideas orally and in writing with precision and clarity.

-The Admissions Committee at the College of Law considers School Admission Test (LSAT) scores and writing samples, transcripts showing records of prior academic performance, letters of recommendation, and any other documentation submitted by applicants indicating likely success in the demanding law school curriculum and legal profession.
+The Admissions Committee at the College of Law considers School Admission Test (LSAT) or the Graduate Record Examinations (GRE) scores and writing samples, transcripts showing records of prior academic performance, letters of recommendation, and any other documentation submitted by applicants indicating likely success in the demanding law school curriculum and legal profession.